Using an employer of record in Thailand

 Thai workers are entitled to:

-• 120 days of maternity leave (60 days are paid by the government, and remaining days are paid by employer depending on the agreement).
+- 120 days of maternity leave (60 days are paid by the employer, and remaining days are paid depending on the agreement).

 Thailand’s leave policy is written into employment law.
 Failure to comply with these legal requirements not only risks poor employee satisfaction and retention but also makes the company vulnerable to legal action and fines.